 Then I saw "a new heaven and a new earth," for the first heaven and the first earth had passed away, and there was no longer any sea.
-I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
-And I heard a loud voice from the throne saying, "Look!
+2I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
+3 And I heard a loud voice from the throne saying, "Look!
 God's dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
-'He will wipe every tear from their eyes.
+4 'He will wipe every tear from their eyes.
 There will be no more death' or mourning or crying or pain, for the old order of things has passed away."

-He who was seated on the throne said, "I am making everything new!"
+5He who was seated on the throne said, "I am making everything new!"
 Then he said, "Write this down, for these words are trustworthy and true."

-Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb down the middle of the great street of the city.
+Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb 2 down the middle of the great street of the city.
 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.
-No longer will there be any curse.
+3No longer will there be any curse.
 The throne of God and of the Lamb will be in the city, and his servants will serve him.
-They will see his face, and his name will be on their foreheads.
-There will be no more night.
+4They will see his face, and his name will be on their foreheads.
+5There will be no more night.
 They will not need the light of a lamp or the light of the sun, for the Lord God will give them light.
 And they will reign for ever and ever.

-The Spirit and the bride say, "Come!"
+17 The Spirit and the bride say, "Come!"
 And let the one who hears say, "Come!"
 Let the one who is thirsty come; and let the one who wishes take the free gift of the water of life.

-I warn everyone who hears the words of the prophecy of this scroll: If anyone adds anything to them, God will add to that person the plagues described in this scroll.
-And if anyone takes words away from this scroll of prophecy, God will take away from that person any share in the tree of life and in the Holy City, which are described in this scroll.
+18 I warn everyone who hears the words of the prophecy of this scroll: If anyone adds anything to them, God will add to that person the plagues described in this scroll.
+19 And if anyone takes words away from this scroll of prophecy, God will take away from that person any share in the tree of life and in the Holy City, which are described in this scroll.

-He who testifies to these things says, "Yes, I am coming soon."
+20 He who testifies to these things says, "Yes, I am coming soon."

 Amen.
 Come, Lord Jesus.

-The grace of the Lord Jesus be with God's people.
+21 The grace of the Lord Jesus be with God's people.
 Amen.

 All shall be well.
 And all shall be well.

-And all manner of thing shall be well.
+And all manner of things shall be well.
+And now, with the arrival of beaven, it is so.